 - Military Records:If applicable.
 Please submit the original records, a notarized translation, and one photocopy of each.

-- Evidence of relationship with your U.S. Citizen fiancé
+- Evidence of relationshipwith your U.S. Citizen fiancé

-- Medical Report: Before a visa can be issued, every applicant, regardless of age, must undergo a medical examination which must be performed by an authorized panel physician.
+Only after U.S Embassy Rangoon sends the instruction letter and informs that your physical fiancé case file is arrived at the U.S Embassy Rangoon, every applicant, regardless of age, must undergo a medical examination which must be performed by an authorized panel physician.
 Please contact the following clinic to schedule your examination:

 Samitivej International Co.
 Ltd.

 No: 9E/2, Kabar Aye Pagoda Road, Mayangone Township, Yangon

 phone numbers: (+951) 656732/ (+951) 660545

 HP: (+959) 253686320/ (+959) 30508263

 Once the results and the required documents are ready, please send the email to IVRangoon@state.gov for the interview date with the attachment of DS-160 confirmation page.
 We will schedule the interview date at that time.

 Once you have printed your DS-160 confirmation sheet and have all the required documents, send an email to IVRangoon@state.gov to schedule your K-1 interview.
 Please note that you will need to bring all of the requested documents to your appointment.
 Failure to provide these documents at your interview will delay your case.

 On the day of your interview appointment, applicants are required to pay the visa application fee (MRV fee).
 For current fees, see Fees for Visa Services.
 For current fees for USCIS, see Check Filing Fees on the USCIS website.
 The Consular Office accepts U.S. dollars cash only.
 Credit cards, personal checks and other currencies are not accepted.